How to Convert Folder to PDF Documents

 - Easy sharing, viewing, and printing of PDFs with extensive tools and features.

 In addition, you’ll see that PDFelement is one of the most affordable professional PDF solutions available on the market today, and its features match the very best products in the industry.
 But most of all, PDFelement is easy to use and requires no additional training.
 This saves companies thousands of manhours that can be put to better use.

 Frequently Asked Questions (FAQs)

 The answer is not as simple as it seems.
-While online conversion websites themselves might be 100% secure, the same can’t be said for your Internet connection.
-Since this process requires you to upload and download your documents, there’s always a chance that security may be compromised along this line of communication.
+There are online conversion websites that can convert multiple files to PDF, which can be used to convert folder to PDF.
+However, since most online PDF converters have a file size limit, you might not be unable to convert all files in a folder to PDF if the maximum size is reached .
 For that reason, most business users prefer using a desktop solution like PDFelement rather than an online service even though the latter is more convenient.
 The problem is that it may cost you more than money in the long run if something goes wrong.

 Is conversion accuracy important?